Chapter 3.20

 (2) Each contract for personal property acquisition in an amount of more than $5,000 and less than or equal to $25,000, shall be subject to the informal bidding requirements set forth in Section 3.20.240.

-(b) Each contract for the acquisition of personal property by acceptance of grant shall be subject to the following requirements:
+(b) Each contract for the acquisition of cash or personal property by acceptance of a grant shall comply with the city’s administrative regulation on donations and be subject to the following requirements:

-(1) Each offer of a grant of property with an estimated fair market value of more than $2,500 shall be made in writing identifying the name of the person making the grant, the property offered, and the date on which the offer was made; and the city’s acceptance therefor shall be made in writing identifying the estimated value of the property offered, and the date of the city’s acceptance.
+(1) The city shall require each offer of a cash or grant of property with an estimated value of more than $2,500 to be made in writing identifying the name of the person making the grant, the cash or property offered, and the date on which the offer was made;

 3.20.100 Personal property disposition.